 Details on choosing the correct specification above can be found in Fence Marking to Reduce Grouse Collisions.
-Sawn softwood droppers are the most effective and recommended form of marking.

 Please note: when erecting a new deer fence requiring visibility markers to be attached, the visibility markers should be attached as soon as the new deer fence has been erected.
 Both the new 'deer fence' and 'enhancing / modifying a deer fence' capital items should be claimed at the same time.